 What isn’t disputed is the slow Islamization of the Uyghurs that began in the tenth century and ended in the seventeenth.
 Today, Islam is a major part of Uyghur culture and informs much of their self identity.

 Xinjiang as an area became a part of China during the Qing dynasty, the country’s last imperial rulers.
-In 1955, the People’s Republic of China officially designated it as an autonomous region, but has recently permitted mass Han Chinese migration into the region to suppress the local culture and stake a further claim to the oil-rich land.
+In 1955, the People’s Republic of China officially designated it as an autonomous region, but has recently permitted mass Han Chinese migration into the region.

 The ethnic tensions centered around Uyghurs are as complicated as Uyghur history itself, but can be boiled down to cultural and economic factors.
-Uyghurs traditionally speak a language wholly unrelated from Mandarin and have a culture that is more similar to Xinjiang’s Middle Eastern neighbors than its own country.
+Uyghurs traditionally speak a language wholly unrelated from Mandarin and have a culture that is more similar to Xinjiang’s Central Asian neighbors than its own country.
 Amnesty International reported in 2013 that Beijing had criminalized “peaceful expressions of [Uyghur] cultural identity,” labeling them as “separatist activities.”
-As an example, some Xinjiang local governments regularly ban fasting for the Muslim holy month of Ramadan.
-Furthermore, with the influx of the Han majority, fewer well-paying jobs are left for Uyghurs, who have historically relied on agriculture for their livelihood.
+As an example, some Xinjiang local governments regularly restricts fasting for the Muslim holy month of Ramadan.

 Despite efforts from the government to suppress it, a vibrant Uyghur culture remains.
 As noted, religion is a central aspect of many Uyghurs’ lives, with the majority of China’s Uyghurs adhering to Sunni Muslim traditions.